 Preparation of the Third Temple of Jerusalem

-Critical to the return of Jesus is the rebuilding of the third temple.
-The first temple was built by King Solomon and destroyed by the Babylonians in 586 BCE.
+Critical to the return of Jesus is the rebuilding of the third Temple.
+The first Temple was built by King Solomon and destroyed by the Babylonians in 586 BCE.
 It was restored by Herod the Great with Nehemiah in 20 BCE.
-On August 30, 70 CE, Roman legions under Emperor Titus destroyed the second temple during the siege of Jerusalem.
+On August 30, 70 CE, Roman legions under Emperor Titus destroyed the Second Temple during the siege of Jerusalem.

-The Jews were expelled from Jerusalem and dispersed mostly in Europe.
+The Jews were expelled from Jerusalem and dispersed mainly in Europe.
 They were able to return to their homeland after 2,000 years when World War 2 ended.

-Israel has begun the preparation to rebuild the third temple by recreating temple articles.
+Israel has begun the preparation to rebuild the third Temple by recreating temple articles.
 The birth of a “flawless” Red Heifer is critical for the first temple sacrifice in modern times.

 Waiting for the Red Heifer

 The (red) heifer must be born from a natural birth and be entirely red with no more than two non-red hairs on its body.
 It must also never have been used for any labor or have been impregnated.
 (CBN)

-Apostle John saw the third temple
+Apostle John saw the future third Temple

-In Revelation 11:1-2, Apostle John was given a snapshot of the Temple Mount during the final three and one-half years, preceding the Second Coming of Jesus and the Battle of Armageddon.
+In Revelation 11:1-2, Apostle John was given a snapshot of the Temple Mount during the final three and one-half years preceding the Second Coming of Jesus and the Battle of Armageddon.

-As of June 2008the Temple Institute has completed recreating the Kohen Gadol, Hoshen (breastplate) and Ephod.
-In 2012, the menorah has been displayed.
+As of June 2008, the Temple Institute has completed recreating the Kohen Gadol, Hoshen (breastplate), and Ephod.
+In 2012, the menorah was displayed.
 It is covered with 95 pounds of pure gold and reportedly is worth $2 million.